The cars we loved.

 The problem of course was that gas prices never remain low for ever.
 Automotive product planning requires a 4 to 5 year planning window on what the future might require.
 Chrysler placed it’s bets on big trucks, SUVs and it’s ever growing line up of V8 powered performance cars.
 That’s what was doing well for the company when gas prices were at all time recent lows.

 Meanwhile Chrysler’s mid-sized and compact offerings were suffering.
 The 200 had finally become a world class design.
 It’s sleek lines suggested a more expensive car.
 Far more elegant that any Sonata, Camry or Accord, only the new Malibu could match this level of exterior style.
 It’s beauty even extended to the interior, an area where Chrysler was usually weak.
 With well laid out controls and nice materials, the 200 had finally avenged the ugly car of the first generation.
-Yet despite all of this goodness, somehow the 200 still managed to consistently lags behind cars like the competition.
+Yet despite all of this goodness, somehow the 200 still managed to consistently lags behind the competition.
 A wonderful design is no longer enough in the tough midsize family sedan market.

 The 200 can even be had with all wheel drive, something thats not available on any Accord, Malibu, Camry, Sonata.
 Only the Fusion as of the 2016 model year could match that feature.
 Quite frankly, the 200 is the best looking sedan from Chrysler since the 400 and deserves to be saved.
 Fix it not nix it.